Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 Too much inline data
 """"""""""""""""""""
-Our experimentation found that LLM's can work with a surprisingly wide variety of formatted data, csv, markdown, LaTeX, and others it can often read with no problem.
+Our experimentation found that LLMs can work with a surprisingly wide variety of formatted data, csv, markdown, LaTeX, and others it can often read with no problem.
 Where it does start to become problematic is too much inline data as they represent tokens that it will need to be taken into account into the full context.